Author has written 4 stories for Pride and Prejudice.

 May 21, 2017: Matchmaking Grandmothers is finally done.
 This story made me think of my own grandmother and I hope it has inspired fond memories of those that have gone before you.
-I will leave the full story on this site until May 28 and then I will remove all but a few preview chapters.
-It will go to my editor and be ready for publishing hopefully in September.
 I have another short P&P story that I will begin posting right away until I'm ready to begin my Bartholomew Hawthorne story, a continuation of Worthy of Being Pleased.
 Geneva and Wentworth will also continue in that story.
 Thank you for your lovely reviews and encouragement!

 May 5, 2017: Matchmaking Grandmothers is nearly finished.
 I have one more chapter to go, then I will only leave it on this site for a week or so before I take it down.
 A few chapters will remain as a preview and proof of my ownership.
 I will update this page when it is ready for publication.
-In the meantime, I already have a few chapters done for my next story and will post them right after MG is done.
-After that one I plan to begin a new Regency romance with all my own characters.
-Since it is not fanfiction, I will be taking a brief hiatus but I have lots of P&P stories planned for the future, so I will be back!
 Thanks again for your support and encouragement!

 March 7, 2017: I plan to pick up where I left off with Matchmaking Grandmothers.

-November 8, 2016: Story Updates: I am finalizing the edits on my Colonel story and hope to have it ready to publish in December.
-Darcy's Big Wish goes to the editor next week and I hope to have that one ready in January 2017.
-Affectionate Hearts is scheduled to go to the editor in January and will be published in February or March 2017.
+November 8, 2016: Story Updates: Affectionate Hearts is scheduled to go to the editor in January and will be published in February or March 2017.
 As with all my other completed stories, I have removed AH from this site, except for a brief preview.
 I apologize if anyone is disappointed by that but I am uncomfortable leaving complete stories here.
 There has recently been an instance of piracy of another JAFF from this site so I am protecting my property.

 July 23, 2016: I have been planning Affectionate Hearts for over a year and I'm very happy to post the first chapter.
 This will be another novella length story about Georgiana and Wickham's elopement scheme, with a twist -- George is able to get her out of Ramsgate and travel north with his accomplice Mrs. Young.
 Both ne'er-do-wells have back stories and they are a bit smarmier than the original.
 Elizabeth meets Darcy under different circumstances and I hope you will love the story!

-June 26, 2016: With the encouragement of several followers, I have decided to publish another collection of short stories including This Never Happened Before, Error in Judgement and Rondeau.
-They all need tons of work to make them presentable but I hope to have them ready to post to amazon in July 2016.
-Thank you to everyone who private messaged me about my older stories.
+June 26, 2016: With the encouragement of several followers, I have decided to bundle another collection of short stories including This Never Happened Before, Error in Judgement and Rondeau.

 May 22, 2016: As previously announced, I have removed the full Colonel Fitzwilliam story from this site, leaving only a preview.
-The manuscript is being professionally edited and will be published as an e-book in autumn 2016, under a new title.
 Please Note: It is not my intention to disappoint or offend anyone.
 As a writer, I must protect my intellectual property.
-As soon as the book is available, I will update this page.
 Thank you for your tremendous and unfailing support of my stories!
-In the meantime, Darcy's Big Wish is my current project.

 April 16: 2016: I am planning a third book in the same series with Tempt You to Accept Me and Colonel Fitzwilliam. #3 will be the continuation of Geneva Hawthorne and Wentworth Locke's romance, plus Bartholomew Hawthorne will have a love interest.
 It will have all my own characters so it will not be a Pride and Prejudice variation.
 I will try to set up a blog page to keep you informed of the progress.
 Until then, I have a few more Darcy-Elizabeth stories in the works.